 The Fast Track to Love

-The problems with moving so rapidly is that strangers wind up together with nothing in common.
+The problem with moving so rapidly is that strangers wind up together with nothing in common.
 People that know virtually nothing about each other share intimacy on a physical level, but no other.
 Emotions and urges are at a fevered pitch.
 For a while, this can work.
-Passion can sustain a relationship.
+Passion and romance can sustain a relationship.
 However, it is not the glue that holds people together for prolonged periods.

 Once the rush of love is past, reality rears its formidable head.
 This is when the real “knowing” arrives.
 This is when you start to acquire factual information about the other person.
 Suddenly, assumptions are revealed to be just “assumptions.”
 The mythical ideal person that passion created is giving way to a person with faults and weaknesses.
 The differences between what you want to see versus what is real can be jolting.

 The romantic, but problematic, idea of love, at first sight, is built on instant gratification.
 It does not take into consideration that attachment without knowledge of another can equal difficulty, pain, and loss.
 Love in isolation has never been an effective problem solver.
 Strong emotions are weak tools in evaluating a decent long-term companion.
 Minus reason, insight, and logic, things can fall apart, quickly.